vivekuppal/transcribe/docs/DeveloperGuide.md

 Install Winrar from https://www.win-rar.com/.

-Required for generating binaries from python code.
+Winrar is required for generating binaries from python code.
 If you do not intend to generate binaries and are only writing python code, you do not need to install winrar.

 In the file ```generate_binary.bat``` replace these paths at the top of the file to paths specific to your machine.